EricZinda/Perplexity/docs/pxHowTo/pxHowTo12Install.md

 ### Install the ACE Parser

-Install the Delphin `ACE` parser: http://sweaglesw.org/linguistics/ace/ and make sure your path is set to it.
+Install the Delphin `ACE` parser from: [http://sweaglesw.org/linguistics/ace/](http://sweaglesw.org/linguistics/ace/) and make sure your path is set to it.
 - Best location for the ACE binary on a Mac is: `/usr/local/bin`
 - Note the notes in the "Troubleshooting" section of the ACE documentation in the link above: ACE needs execute permissions to your TEMP directory